jingweikang/seating/README.md

 ## Usage
 Run the main method in Seating.java.
 The method will prompt for the input and output file names in addition to the number of rotations.

 A sample of seating outputs is available in SampleFinal.csv.
+1. The seating is first outputted with rows corresponding to student names and columns corresponding to the rotation.
+An additional column indicates the student satisfaction score, with 100% as the maximum score.
+This corresponds to a student sitting with his or her top *n* preferences in a networking dinner with *n* rotations.
-The seating is first outputted with a new row for each student, and then by rotation for each table.
+2. The seating is then outputted with for each rotation with rows corresponding to company names.

 #### Possible Issues ####
 **Note**: The last couple of students do not have seating for later rotations.